Documentation

 modules/, merges slash commands, and registers them.

-Duplicate slash names are overwritten - watch the console.
+overwritten - watch the console.

 Set DISCORD_GUILD_ID in .env for instant